-Surge Exploration Inc. (formerly Copper Creek Gold Corp.), (the "Company") was incorporated under the Company Act (British Columbia) on 19 June 1987 and continued to the jurisdiction of the Canada Business Corporation Act on 13 August 1997.
+Surge Exploration Inc., ("Surge Exploration" or the "Company") was incorporated under the Company Act (British Columbia) on 19 June 1987 and continued to the jurisdiction of the Canada Business Corporation Act on 13 August 1997.
 The Company trades on the TSX Venture Exchange under symbol SUR.
-The Company is engaged in acquisition and exploration of resource property interests.
+The Company is an exploration stage company engaged in the acquisition, exploration and development of mineral properties.